 Think of it like an advance on a book or record deal.
 The salesperson gets enough money upfront to sustain them, but that advance is paid back out of future profits.

-Like we said, this compensation plan is ideal for new hires.
+Like we said, this compensation plan is ideal when onboarding new hires.
 But it’s often difficult to execute because tracking earnings and debts can be complicated.

 Mike works for Company XYZ.
 As such, he is eligible for a $2,000 draw every month.
 Unfortunately, he only sells $1,500 worth of product.
 So, Mike receives the full $2,000 he is guaranteed, but must reimburse his company for the $500 he didn’t earn at a later date.

-The territory volume commission structure divvies up commissions based on the success (or not) of entire geographical regions, i.e. territories.
+The territory volume commission model divvies up commissions based on the success (or not) of entire geographical regions, i.e. territories.

 Because of this, territory volume commissions structures are best suited to field sales teams, as well as sales departments that rely on teamwork.